 Key ingredients and substitutions

 - Gluten free old fashioned rolled oats - adds a chewy texture to the bars.
-Oats are loaded with soluble fibre called beta glucan, which may reduce LDL total cholesterol, support a healthy microbiome and help balance blood sugar.
 For crunchier bars substitute with quick-cooking oats.
 Or pulse the rolled oats in a food processor for a few seconds to break down slightly for a crunchier bar.

 - Crispy rice cereal - adds a little crunch.
 I use rice crisps, crisp rice, or brown rice crisp.
 These are puffed rice cereals without gluten, unlike rice krispies cereal which contain gluten and other additives.

-- Sesame seeds - adds crunch and a healthy amount of protein, calcium, zinc and antioxidants.
+- Sesame seeds - adds crunch.
 Swap for other seeds or chopped nuts like pumpkin seeds, sunflower seeds, or chopped almonds.

-- Hemp hearts - are a nutrient-dense powerhouse.
-These tiny seeds contain high levels of protein, potassium, fibre, vitamin K and iron to power you through your day.
+- Hemp hearts - These tiny seeds power you through your day.

 - Dark chocolate mini chips - are better than regular sized chocolate chips to help bind the ingredients together.
-Loaded with antioxidants, it's hard to pass up a sprinkling of chocolate in your bars.
+It's hard to pass up a sprinkling of chocolate in your bars.
 I prefer dark chocolate over semisweet chocolate chips.
 Dark chocolate has a greater amount of cocoa butter rather than nonfat dry milk or sugar of some form.

 - Unsweetened shredded coconut - adds a nice texture and a mild coconut flavor.